hofstadter-io/studios-docs/content/_index.md

 #### The Declarative Programming and Rapid Development Platform

+__Hofstadter Studios__ is a
-Hofstadter Studios is a flexible and extensible declarative programming and rapid development platform.
+declarative programming and rapid development platform.
-Express your application through focused languages, via designs, describing the data shape, flow, and presentation.
-Studios will generate the majority of the implementation leaving you to focus on the concept and experience for your application or business.
+You describe your application as designs,
+_the single-source of truth_, and
+your real-time code updates to reflect your changes.
+__Hofstadter Studios__ will generate a
+full implementation and handle its management so you can rapidly iterate on your ideas.

 [Getting Started](./getting-started)
 🐢